Landing Page Best Practices: The Definitive Guide (with Infographics)

-The most elemental conversion principal is what’s known as message match.
+The most elemental conversion principle is what’s known as message match.
 This is a two-way concept that applies to the information scent passing from ad to landing page (your Google AdWords ad talks about green apples, and so does your landing page), but it also applies to the next step in the conversion funnel, which is the visual brand connection from landing page to website.
 I’ll explain both of these a bit more.

-If you are doing an ecommerce based “click through” landing page – designed to warm up the prospect’s interest in your offer before passing them on to your website/cart/registration page then you need to maintain “design match” where the visual and tonal brand guidelines are perpetuated on the destination site.
+If you are doing an eCommerce based “click through” landing page – designed to warm up the prospect’s interest in your offer before passing them onto your website/cart/registration page then you need to maintain “design match” where the visual and tonal brand guidelines are perpetuated on the destination site.
 If you don’t do this you risk a trust interruption which can cause people to bail.

-For a lead gen landing page (often called a squeeze page – although I don’t really like the term or the negative segment of the industry typically associated with it) – the experience often ends on the landing page – which means the follow up experience isn’t quite as critical – but in the case of a big company – there will be a certain amount of brand memory where people expect a connection to their preconceived idea of how you present yourself.
-Again, without this design/brand match you can lose people.
+For a lead gen landing page (often called a squeeze page – although I don’t really like the term or the negative segment of the industry typically associated with it) – the experience often ends on the landing page – which means the follow-up experience isn’t quite as critical – but in the case of a big company – there will be a certain amount of brand memory where people expect a connection to their preconceived idea of how you present yourself.
+Again, without this design/brand match, you can lose people.